 For those students entering with a master's degree, the graduate director will review the student's transcript, evaluate course transfers (if any), and devise a course plan.
 This student's doctoral advisory comittee also will handle the student's admission to candidacy and the requirement of submitting a journal article for review.
 The student with the master's degree will not be required to make oral defenses of his/her thesis work from another institution.

-4. Comprehensive Exams
+4. Comprehensive Examination Policy

 5. The Doctoral Dissertation

 - Oral defense of a written dissertation research proposal;